To run a freestyle Jenkins job that will execute your TestComplete tests, add the TestComplete Test build step to it:

 Use test timeout - Specifies the maximum test execution time in seconds.

 The timeout includes both the startup time of TestComplete (TestExecute) and the test run time.
-If you run tests in the CrossBrowserTesting cloud, the timeout will also include the startup time of CrossBrowserTesting environments.

 If the test is not finished until the specified period elapses, Jenkins will mark the entire build as failed.